Travel Back in Time in The Thompson

 The Doorway to Gold Country

-To find Gold Country, follow the sagebrush and tumbleweeds west from Kamloops to Cache Creek. this is Route 97’s northern most community in the Thompson Region.
+To find Gold Country, follow the sagebrush and tumbleweeds west from Kamloops to Cache Creek.
+It’s here where you can follow in the footsteps of dreamers and prospectors on the Gold Rush Trail.
+This is Route 97’s northern most community in the Thompson Region.
 This area is rife with treasure of a different kind.
 There are hundreds of geocaching sites scattered along the Gold Rush Trail.
 Learn about our earliest explorers and settlers, and our robust First Nation’s culture along the way.
 Uncover our western roots and gold rush legends at a historic ranch.
 Then head north toward Alaska or south to Vancouver.

 Beyond Route 97 — The Yellowhead Highway